-The planned improvements to Memorial Park; Greenwald and Douglas Park mulch updates, Bronson's Backyard repairs, Douglas Park building updates, Kiwanis Park playground enhancements, picnic table purchases, and Kiwanis Park bathroom updates, are all measures to help the City meet the Goals and Objectives #1 from the previous section.
+The city is planning playground improvements to Kiwanis Park; Greenwald and Douglas Park mulch updates, Bronson's Backyard repairs, picnic table purchases, basketball court updates at Douglas and Kiwanis Park, are all measures to help the city meet the Goals and Objectives in item #1 from the previous section.
+The city also plans on repainting equipment and structures along with increased maintenance of existing facilities.
+The city would also like to work towards adding amenities listed in the goals and objectives section as funds or grants become available.
 These specific projects will begin working towards this broad goal of maintaining and improving City Parks over the next five (5) years.
-The City will also explore adding the additional amenities to existing parks as funding becomes available.